Skip to main content

 Over the years, I’ve realized that I prefer simple tool watches that balance reasonable size with classic styling.
 My everyday wear usually consists of the humble Casio models, while I reserve the Automatics and the INOX for more formal or special occasions.

-Interestingly, the Casio A168 brings me a lot of joy.
-It meets most of my daily needs without the worry of wear and tear, which is a huge plus for an everyday watch.
+The Casio A168 meets most of my daily needs without the worry of wear and tear, which is a huge plus for an everyday watch.

 Just as with shoes, comfort is key when it comes to watches.
 Proper sizing and fit are crucial for a watch you plan to wear regularly.

-By refining my collection to these four watches, I’m aiming for a blend of functionality, style, and personal significance, ensuring that each piece is both practical and enjoyable.
+By refining my collection to these four watches, I’m aiming for a blend of functionality, style, and personal significance.

 Comments